Chopin etude No. 1, with fingerings for the left hand and exercises

 Your fingers can be faster than your head, thanks to their reflexes, but the reflexes may deteriorate.
 Is it you that's playing the piece or are your reflexes playing it?

 Endless practising of difficult pieces and difficult passages can spoil your hands and technique, and practising a piece for months or even years can spoil the piece.
 A hundred repetitions in three weeks are more effective than a hundred repetitions in one day.

-From my experience, it's a good rhythm of practice to alternately practise a piece for a few weeks and then let it rest for some months.
+From my experience, it's a good rhythm of practice to alternately practise a piece for some weeks and then let it rest for some months.
 Thus, you can repeat many pieces often enough, the pieces can develop and there's enough time left to learn new pieces.

 The next piano lesson is no reason to practise only for it all week.

-(But of course, if you're sure that you don't like a piece any more, then you shouldn't play it any more.
+(But if you're sure that you don't like a piece any more, then you shouldn't play it any more.
 So think about it, before you start learning a new piece, if you will still like it in 10 or 20 years.)

 Piano playing should of course be brilliant and expressive, but above all, it should be simple, true and natural, with as little ego as possible.